Do Retrieval Augmented Language Models Know When They Don't Know?: Experiments

-\paragraph{Accuracy and confidence of RALMs} The calibration error measures the gap between model accuracy and confidence, We first investigate the answer accuracy and the refusal rate.
-In terms of accuracy, the answer accuracy decreases for highly known and maybe known questions, while increase for weakly and unknown questions.
-While positive context exists, the accuracy significantly increases, especially for unknown and weakly known knowledge.
-This indicates that the negative context extremely harm the answer quality.
-In terms of refusal rate, we observe an significant increase on all the knowledge types.
-However, considering the LLMs can correctly answer highly known questions, refusal on those questions are not correct.
+\paragraph{Precision and refusal rate.} We begin by analyzing how answer correctness varies. \textit{In the all-negative(0 pos) setting}, we observe a decline on “highlyknown” and “maybeknown” questions and a gain on “weaklyknown” and “unknown” ones compared to the no-context setting.
+When a positive context exists, the precision significantly increases, especially for unknown and weakly known knowledge.
+Increasing the count of positives yields no significant gains in precision.
+This indicates that LLMs are sensitive to both harmful and supportive contexts.
+While increasing the number of positive and negative examples does not significantly alter the model’s response for fact-oriented questions in this kind of shorter context. \textit{Then we analyze refusal rate.} In the all-negative (0 pos) setting, we observe an significant increase on all the knowledge types.
+Considering the LLMs can correctly answer "highlyknown" questions on their own, refusal on those questions are not correct.
 We identify this phenomenon as \textbf{over-refusal}, which are not observed in previously research.
+Likewise, the presence of positive chunk markedly reduces refusal.
+This is consistent with the pattern of accuracy changes.

-\paragraph{Summary} In this section, we empirically reveal that RALMs genrally “know they don't know” under no context or positive context.
-However, become over-confident when confronted with negative context and may over refusal the knowledge they actually know.
+\paragraph{Summary.} In this section, we empirically show that RALMs generally “know they don’t know” under no-context and positive-context settings.
+However, they become over-confident when confronted with negative context and may over-refuse questions whose answers they actually know.